Meet our new trustees!

 Sorcha Dallas, Custodian of AGA, shared:

-“On behalf of AGA, I’m delighted to welcome Cole Collins, Jade (Stout) Sneddon, and Andrew Leitch to the Board of Trustees.
+“On behalf of AGA, I’m delighted to welcome Cole Collins, Jade (Stout) Sneddon, and Graeme Buchanan to the Board of Trustees.
 They join our existing and deeply supportive trustees Monica Callaghan (Chair), Judit Bodor, and Dougie Smith.
 This new cohort brings valuable expertise in capital investment, equity and inclusion, and data analysis — all essential to AGA’s growth at this pivotal moment in our development as a charity.
 I’m looking forward to working with them.”

 Meet the New Trustees